 That said, try not to read reviews on the same movie you’re reviewing because that might influence your perspective and writing.

 There’s a huge difference between watching a movie like a general audience and watching it like a critic.
 For this assignment, you need to do the latter.

 What does that mean?
-Analyze the direction, story, and characters, make comparisons, understand the context, look out for motifs, pay attention to the camera angles and shots, loopholes in the plot and every little element that’s part of the movie (on and off-screen).
+Analyze the direction, story, and characters, make comparisons, understand the context, look out for motifs, and pay attention to the camera angles and shots, loopholes in the plot, and every little element that’s part of the movie (on and off-screen).